-The first step is research, and Evernote is an excellent tool for the job.
+The first step in your NaNoWriMo plan should be research, and Evernote is an excellent tool for the job.
 It's cross-platform, so you can use it on any device (ideal for getting away from your desk to stimulate creativity), and is remarkably flexible.
 Your virtual notebooks can hold snippets from websites, useful notes about people and locations, photos, sketches and more.

 Once you've gathered your thoughts, your next step is to prepare an outline, from which you can write a first draft.
 The Guardian offers a 30-day schedule for fleshing out your ideas.
 The outline will give your work direction, and can be as simple or detailed as you like – from a list of points to something that's practically a first draft in its own right.

-LibreOffice is an offshoot of Apache OpenOffice, which is also available to download and use completely free.
-The main differences are that LibreOffice receives more regular updates (it aims for two major releases a year), and offers better compatibility with Microsoft file formats, making it our free office suite of choice.
+Looking for a word processor that you can continue using free once NaNoWriMo is over?
+LibreOffice is an offshoot of Apache OpenOffice (which is also available to download and use free).
+The main differences are that LibreOffice receives more regular updates (two major releases a year), and offers better compatibility with Microsoft file formats, making it our free office suite of choice.

 If you just want to write a first draft as quickly as possible, take a look at FocusWriter.
 It strips away any interface elements that aren't absolutely essential to writing (no more cluttered Microsoft Office ribbon) and includes handy tools like alarms when you've been writing for a certain length of time, or have hit a particular word count.
 Once you've finished the bare bones, however, you'll need a tool like LibreOffice Writer for re-drafting, editing and exporting in DOC format.